benjamin-robertson/find_legacy_facts/README.md

 Legacy facts task and plan accepts two parameters.

 **Environment:** Required: Name of the environment you wish to scan.
-This could be production, development etc.
+This could be production, development etc. Note: the plan limits environment names to
 **check_ruby:** Whether to scan ruby files foe legacy facts.
 Note: local ruby functions/facts can still contain legacy fact as these are still collected on Puppet 8.
 They are just not submitted to PuppetDB.

 ## Usage